top of page

 What Is Degenerative Disc Disease?

-• Persistent lower back or neck discomfort
+• Persistent lower back discomfort

-• Stiffness after sitting or inactivity
+• Spinal stiffness after sitting or inactivity

-• Pain during bending or lifting
+• Pain during bending, lifting, or twisting

-• Discomfort that improves with movement
+• Discomfort that improves with gentle movement

 • Occasional radiating pain into the hips or legs